 - Effective governance of compensation: The BGRNC has oversight over compensation.
 The Committee defines Key Performance Indicators (KPIs) for WTDs and equivalent positions and the organisational performance norms for bonus based on the financial and strategic plan approved by the Board.
 The KPIs include both quantitative and qualitative aspects.
 The BGRNC assesses organisational performance as well as the individual performance for WTDs and equivalent positions.
-Based on its assessment, it makes recommendations to the Board regarding compensation for WTDs and equivalent positions and bonus for employees, including senior management and key management personnel. - Alignment of compensation philosophy with prudent risk taking: The Bank seeks to achieve a prudent mix of fixed and variable pay, with a higher proportion of variable pay at senior levels and no guaranteed bonuses.
+Based on its assessment, it makes recommendations to the Board regarding compensation for WTDs, senior management and equivalent positions and bonus for employees, including senior management and key management personnel. - Alignment of compensation philosophy with prudent risk taking: The Bank seeks to achieve a prudent mix of fixed and variable pay, with a higher proportion of variable pay at senior levels and no guaranteed bonuses.
 Compensation is sought to be aligned to both financial and non-financial indicators of performance including aspects like risk management and customer service.
 In addition, the Bank has an employee stock option scheme aimed at aligning compensation to long term performance through stock option grants that vest over a period of time.
 Compensation of staff in financial and risk control functions is independent of the business areas they oversee and depends on their performance assessment. - Whether the remuneration committee reviewed the firm's remuneration policy during the past year, and if so, an overview of any changes that were made

-During FY2018, the Bank's Compensation Policy was reviewed by the BGRNC and the Board at their meetings held on May 3, 2017.
-The disclosures were reviewed pursuant to RBI circular on Disclosures in Financial Statements.
+During FY2019, the Bank's Compensation Policy was reviewed by the BGRNC and the Board at their meetings held on May 7, 2018.
+No changes were proposed in the Compensation Policy.

-• Discussion of how the Bank ensures that risk and compliance employees are remunerated independently of the businesses they oversee
+Discussion of how the Bank ensures that risk and compliance employees are remunerated independently of the businesses they oversee